dtsiken/Simple-Keylogger/README.md

 This is the rewrite version in pynput module because pyHook is not working anymore inspired by this keylogger and this is my desired output. https://www.youtube.com/watch?v=t2vYu626QT0&t=285s

-If you want to make it executable just install pyinstaller or nuitka to make it onefile and independent to python and all libraries.
+If you want to make it executable just install pyinstaller or nuitka to make it onefile and noconsole and independent to python and all libraries.

 ![image](https://user-images.githubusercontent.com/101923825/185301220-4b3934ce-b5b6-44ce-977d-8f4a654fa14b.png)